mchangrh/sb-slash/docs/commands.md

 To delete the assocation with your discord ID, run `/me userid set delete` - or replace your publicID with delete.

+### /formatunsubmitted
+format unsubmitted segments from debug log

+1. upload the debug here (https://mchangrh.github.io/cfkv-bin/) will try to open up to more raw text hosting services

+- binid: bin ID to fetch debug from

 # Message Commands
 ### Lookup Segments
 find videoIDs in a message and lookup segments for that video.